industrial-edge/wincc-unified-on-IE/docs/further_engineering_workflows.md

 The basic workflow is:

 1. Open IIH Essentials.
-2. Verify that the HMI Runtime connector is available.
+2. Verify that the HmiRuntime connector is active and connected.
 3. Open the target asset model.
-4. Browse the WinCC Unified HMI variables.
+4. Browse the WinCC Unified HMI variables in the tag sidebar.
 5. Select the required HMI variables.
 6. Create attributes from the selected HMI variables.
 7. Validate that the variables are available in IIH Essentials.